acdh-oeaw/rs-customisation/README.md

         plugin.version=1.0.0
         #plugin.dependencies=other-app
 13. Go to Rancher researchspace workload for *$PROJECTNAME* and edit it by clicking on the three vertical dots on the right side and the label Edit Config.
-14. Click on the researchspace tab *(in the menu located on the left side, General should be selected)*, scrol down to Environment Variables section end edit **PLATFORM_OPTS** variable:
+14. Click on the researchspace tab *(in the menu located on the left side, General should be selected)*, scroll down to Environment Variables section end edit **PLATFORM_OPTS** variable:

 ```shell
 -DruntimeDirectory=/apps/$PROJECTNAME